Wesmania/DEMoreVoiceoverOptions/README.md

 * "Character" is loosely defined by the game.
 If there's e.g. a narrator line in overridden character's dialogue, voiceover for that line will be overridden as well.
-I don't know if it can be improved.
-* This is an early mod version and very few characters are added for now.
-  Configuration file describes how to add more overrides.
-Feel free to help me fill the list, or figure out a way to extract actor IDs automatically!
+From what I've checked it can't be improved, the game does not keep the information on what voice is actually saying a line.